Minimum Distance Summaries for Robust Neural Posterior Estimation: Background

-which is the expected KL-divergence between the true posterior and the NPE, under the prior-predictive distribution.
+This dependence can be made more explicitly by considering the negative log-likelihood objective function of the NPE, which can be shown to be equivalent to (up to additive constants) the expected KL-divergence between the true posterior and the NPE, under the prior-predictive distribution \citep{schmittDetectingModelMisspecification2024a}.
 Thus, when the observed data distribution deviates from the prior-predictive distribution, the quality of the NPE deteriorates.
-The difference between the DGP and the prior-predictive distribution, \( \mathcal{D}[\mathrm{m}(\mathbf{x}_{1:N}), \tilde{\mathbb{P}}(\mathbf{x}_{1:N})] \) is thus known as the simulation gap \cite{schmittDetectingModelMisspecification2024a}.
+The difference between the DGP and the prior-predictive distribution, \( \mathcal{D}[\mathrm{m}(\mathbf{x}_{1:N}), \tilde{\mathbb{P}}(\mathbf{x}_{1:N})] \) is thus known as the simulation gap \citep{schmittDetectingModelMisspecification2024a}.

 There has been a growing literature of robust SBI approaches that have been developed in order to tackle model misspecification.
-Following the taxonomy in \citet{kellySimulationbasedBayesianInference2025b}, existing approaches can be broadly grouped into three classes: (i) \emph{robust summary approaches} that construct summary statistics that remove aspects of the data responsible for misspecification \citep{huangLearningRobustStatistics2023g}, (ii) \emph{generalized Bayesian methods} that modifies the likelihood in the standard Bayesian update rule with a robust loss or divergence \cite{bissiriGeneralFrameworkUpdating2016a,dellaportaRobustBayesianInference2022b} and (iii) \emph{error modeling} which introduces an explicit error model to account for the gap between simulations and observed data \citep{ratmannModelCriticismBased2009,frazierRobustApproximateBayesian2021}.
-Although these approaches are effective, many methods inherently couple robustness to the inference engine and limit amortization, such as requiring observations during joint training with the NPE \citep{huangLearningRobustStatistics2023g, elsemullerDoesUnsupervisedDomain2025c} or additional error models \citep{wardRobustNeuralPosterior2022a, kelly2024misspecification}.
+Following the taxonomy in \citet{kellySimulationbasedBayesianInference2025b}, existing approaches can be broadly grouped into three classes: (i) \emph{robust summary approaches} that construct summary statistics that remove aspects of the data responsible for misspecification \citep{huangLearningRobustStatistics2023g}, (ii) \emph{generalized Bayesian methods} that modify the likelihood in the standard Bayesian update rule with a robust loss or divergence \citep{bissiriGeneralFrameworkUpdating2016a,dellaportaRobustBayesianInference2022b} and (iii) \emph{error modeling} which introduces an explicit error model to account for the gap between simulations and observed data \citep{ratmannModelCriticismBased2009,frazierRobustApproximateBayesian2021}.
+Although these approaches are effective, many methods inherently couple robustness with the inference procedure, resulting in robust inference procedures at the cost of amortization, such as using observed data during training of the NPE \citep{huangLearningRobustStatistics2023g, elsemullerDoesUnsupervisedDomain2025c} or additional error models \citep{wardRobustNeuralPosterior2022a, kelly2024misspecification}.
+Also their theoretical support is limited.
+However, concurrently with our work, \citet{bharti2026amortised} proposed a generalized Bayesian approach which is amortized and provably robust.